baseel-jareed/nodejs-nginx/README.md

 ## Running The Project

-in terminal from MyApp directory:
+in terminal from nodejs-nginx-main directory:

 docker compose up --build -d

 ### Service access

-in terminal from MyApp directory:
+in terminal from nodejs-nginx-main directory:

 App (via Nginx) -> http://localhost:8080
 Mongo Express(via Nginx) -> http://localhost:8081

 ### Stopping the services

-in terminal from MyApp directory:
+in terminal from nodejs-nginx-main directory:

 docker compose down

 ### Removing the containers with the volumes

-in terminal from MyApp directory:
+in terminal from nodejs-nginx-main directory:

 docker compose down -v